vincentbergeron33/How-to-avoid-scam-in-Crypto-world/README.md

 - This section explains 3 really important definition that are not always understood in the crypto world.

 - The definitions are shorts and aim to get the viewers curious about the subject.
-They can then search for more details and get better informed.
-A future update of the website aim to add more details on this concept.
+A future update of the website aim to add more details on those concepts.

 ![Three Sections](assets/images/three-sections.png)